Bhanu-Kommula/Notes/Microservices-SpringCloud/Notes-1.md

            Config Server

-Application.properties -- change the port num, the standardized port number for spring cloud config server is 8888
+Application.properties -- change the port number,  as our limit service is also running on port 8080, we are changing the port number and the standardized port number for spring cloud config server is 8888

             spring.application.name=spring-cloud-config-server
             server.port=8888

-So now we have use the @EnableConfigServer to make this to make it work like a real config server
+So now we have to use the @EnableConfigServer to make to make it work like a real config server

             package com.myprojects.microservices;